Cleethorpes railway station: History

-Until 1985 the station and surrounding area was still controlled by a mechanical signal box with full semaphore signalling, including double track throughout to Grimsby and beyond.
-However, a resignalling scheme for the entire area saw the line to Grimsby singled & the number of platforms reduced to four (numbers 1–3 and 5).
-Platform 5 was renumbered 4 and the Diesel Fuelling Road is what used to be platform 6.
-The signal box was closed & demolished and new colour light signals installed which were operated from a panel in the signal box at Pasture Street in Grimsby.
-In later works the platform surfaces have been rebuilt to modern specifications.
-Since January 2016, all signalling here is supervised from the Rail Operating Centre at York.
+Until 1985, the station and surrounding area were still controlled by a mechanical signal box with full semaphore signalling, including double track throughout to Grimsby and beyond.
+However, a resignalling scheme for the entire area saw the line to Grimsby singled and the number of platforms reduced to four (numbers 1–3 and 5).
+Platform 5 was renumbered 4 and the diesel fuelling road is what used to be platform 6.
+The signal box was closed and demolished; new colour light signals were installed, which were operated from a panel in the signal box at Pasture Street in Grimsby.
+In later works, the platform surfaces have been rebuilt to modern specifications.
+Since January 2016, all signalling here is supervised by the Rail Operating Centre at York.
+Platform 4 was out of service for several years but, since the summer of 2023, it has been returned to use following refurbishment works.

-In the 1970s Cleethorpes had a twice daily return service to London King's Cross, typically hauled by a Class 55 Deltic.
+In the 1970s, Cleethorpes had a twice daily return service to London King's Cross, typically hauled by a Class 47, although Class 55 Deltics could be seen in the early 1980s after they were displaced from front-line duties on the East Coast Main Line.
+Latterly, until the service was withdrawn in the mid 1980s, there was a once-daily High Speed Train service to London.

-Even after resignalling until the withdrawal of locomotive hauled cross-Pennine services and the through London King's Cross service, evening time at Cleethorpes was a very busy time with most arrivals requiring cleaning through the carriage washer, fuelling on the small fuel point and shunting into the various departure positions for the following morning.
-Locomotives returned to the diesel depot at Immingham for overnight servicing, and the High Speed Train from King's Cross was fuelled at the fuelling point at the rear of what used to be called Hawkeys Cafe via a siding that went round the back of the Wash Plant control building and joined up with the old Platform 6 road.
+Even after resignalling, until the withdrawal of locomotive hauled cross-Pennine services and the through London King's Cross service, evening time at Cleethorpes was a very busy time with most arrivals requiring cleaning through the carriage washer, fuelling on the small fuel point and shunting into the various departure positions for the following morning.
+Locomotives returned to the diesel depot at Immingham for overnight servicing; the HST from King's Cross was fuelled at the fuelling point at the rear of what used to be called Hawkeys Cafe, via a siding that went round the back of the Wash Plant control building and joined up with the old platform 6 road.